M5ez/M5ez/README.md

     pinVal = analogRead(_pin);
 ```

-Now recompile and the problemn is gone.
+Now recompile and the problem is gone.

 ## Themes